FinnishCancerRegistry/popEpi/README.md

 Splitting, merging population hazards, and aggregating
 ------------------------------------------------------

-the `lexpand` function allows users to split their subject-level follow-up data into sub-intervals along age, follow-up time and calendar time, merge corresponding population hazard information to those intervals, and to aggregate the resulting data by if needed.
+the `lexpand` function allows users to split their subject-level follow-up data into sub-intervals along age, follow-up time and calendar time, merge corresponding population hazard information to those intervals, and to aggregate the resulting data if needed.

 ``` r
 data(sire)